Cohabitation Bill [HL]

 Overview

-This bill aims to provide legal protections for cohabiting couples in England and Wales, covering financial arrangements upon separation or death, and insurance rights.
-It establishes a framework of rights and responsibilities not currently covered by common law.
+This bill aims to provide legal protections for cohabiting couples in England and Wales, covering financial settlements upon separation or death, and insurance rights.
+It establishes a framework of rights and responsibilities for those who live together as a couple, but are not married or in a civil partnership.

 Description